Delivering best-in-class care is naturally a collaborative endeavor.

 On the first day at Curai, every new team member is assigned a mentor and a starter task to get familiar with the developer workflow and our code base.
 After that, their first project begins!
 Dan Stone joined our team this year, and his first big project was integrating automated ID verification into our user sign-up flow.
 Over the course of his first quarter, he gathered requirements and presented his tech spec at our weekly design review meeting.
 Dan brought with him a lot of frontend experience from his prior role at Amazon, but React Native was relatively new to him, so he collaborated with teammates while he coded to learn the quirks of mobile development in React Native.
 After the new feature launched Dan said, “I felt more excited about this than any feature I launched at Amazon.”

 For new engineers on the team, owning a feature end-to-end is a quintessential part of their first quarter on the team.
 Curai engineers enjoy diving into the details all the way from feature ideation to following feature success metrics and fine-tuning their features for long-term success.
+Engineers are also encouraged to grab and own focus areas within the codebase as they learn and grow.

 Heavily Team Oriented